By LK Wood IV · Published 2026-05-01 · Updated 2026-06-10 · 14 min read · St. Louis County, MO

 - 8222:80

 Two things people miss.
 Vaultwarden needs a real TLS cert for mobile clients — put it behind Caddy or Traefik with Let’s Encrypt, or use Tailscale Funnel for a zero-config TLS path.
 And back up ./vw-data somewhere off the host — a vault you can’t restore is a vault you don’t have.
+The Vaultwarden on Proxmox setup guide covers Caddy reverse proxy, the Tailscale-only setup path, and an automated SQLite backup script with online backup API support.

 4. Jellyfin — Plex without the company